 What is microvolunteering

-Microvolunteering is a type of volunteer work that typically involves small, one-time tasks that can be completed quickly and easily, often from a person’s home or using the internet.
+Microvolunteering is a type of volunteer work that typically involves small, one-time jobs that can be completed quickly and easily, often from a person’s home or using the internet.
 Examples of microvolunteering activities might include things like transcribing historical documents, translating text, or even just clicking a button to support a cause.

 The goal of microvolunteering is to make it easy for people to get involved and make a positive impact, even if they have limited time or resources.